ZhiangChen/virtual_shake_robot_pybullet/docs/VSR2_structure.md

 - Calculates and generates the desired trajectory for the simulation.
 - Employs action servers to manage long-running processes, including trajectory planning and simulation task execution.

-## Perception Node

-- Listens for and subscribes to data topics published by the Simulation Node, focusing on the dynamic state of the simulation environment.
-- Processes and analyzes simulation state data, potentially enhancing and republishing this information for use in detailed analysis or advanced visualization.
-- Records experimental data, such as the status of Precariously Balanced Rock (PBR) and the trajectory followed during the simulation.

 ## Simulation Node